-1. Young man at his window
+1. Young man at his window: places everywhere

 Image 1: These red benches can be thought of as a place in Campo Bandiera Castello (another place), which is a square in Venice (another place), Italy (another place)… Then, the physical reality we are plunged in can be seen as a nested constellation of places: places within places, within places, within places…